dr2633/dr2633/README.md

 ### Derek Rosenzweig
 Founder, Runtime Labs

-I'm building memory and runtime systems for long-horizon agent planning.
-My focus is on developing UI and infrastructure that align agent behavior with real-world time, feedback, and memory — to build grounded, adaptive, and traceable intelligence.

 ### Runtime Labs

 At Runtime Labs, we're building the **temporal runtime layer for agents** — transforming static calendars into programmable execution environments.
 Our system enables agents to plan, reflect, and coordinate over time.